formkit/docs-content/essentials/inputs.md

 ### Schema logic

-Schema overrides can also change the content being output using advanced schema logic.
+Section schemas can also change the content being output using advanced schema logic.
 You could, for example, output a special value when your input’s value matches a particular string:

 <example
   name="No wrappers"